 |+ P2P and streaming supported|

 The website provides a clear explanation of how the service works and also includes clear installation guides for DD-WRT and other routers.
-Easy setup and free option makes it the perfect VPN for routers.
+Easy setup and a free option make it the perfect VPN for routers.

-Hide.me is transparent about their logging policy.
-While the company keeps minimal connection times logs for all of its users, Hide.me says that they do not maintain any activity or connection logs.
-They also say that user bandwidth isn’t logged at all, which avoids some of the pesky bandwidth problems that often plague VPN providers.
+Hide.me is transparent about its logging policy.
+While the company keeps minimal connection time logs for all of its users, it doesn’t record user activity or bandwidth, to avoid any traffic problems that often plague VPN providers.